rosskevin/mediabox/README.md

 1. Clone _your_ forked repo
 1. `cd mediabox`
 1. `cp .env.template .env`
 1. Replace variables on `.env` with whatever makes sense to you (follow the comments above each property).
-Don't worry, start with the basics and get to the rest later.
+Don't worry, start with the basics and get to the rest later

 ## Layered setup